Advance Care Directives information brochure

 If English is your second language, an information statement and brochure is available in 15 languages.

 If you're attending an SA Health service please bring your original Advance Care Directive or a certified copy (PDF 58KB) with you.
 You will be asked by SA Health staff if you have an Advance Care Directive, Substitute Decision-Maker or Person Responsible when you are a patient at an SA Health hospital.
 Information on Substitute Decision-Makers and Person Responsible can be found in the Help Us Help You flyer (PDF 115KB).

 The Decision-making pathway for substitute decision makers (PDF 539KB) is a guide for those who are making decisions for a person who has given an Advance Care Directive.
 This guide includes:

 The operation of the Advance Care Directives Act 2013 was reviewed by independent Professor Wendy Lacey to ensure that the Act is working well for South Australians, and consultation closed on Friday 24 May 2019.
 We thank everyone who contributed, and Professor Lacey's independent Report on the Review of the Advance Care Directives Act 2013 (SA) (PDF 1MB) is now available.

-The State Government's response to the independent Report will also be available from this website once tabled in Parliament.
+The State Government's response (PDF 135KB) to the independent Report was tabled in Parliament on 23 July 2020.

 The Advance Care Directive website has additional information, fact sheets, resources and links to help you complete your own Advance Care Directive Form.